-Validate the subject of the gateway certificate If this field is filled in, the VPN Client will check that the subject of the certificate received from the gateway is, indeed, the one specified.
-Redundant gateway Defines the address of a spare VPN gateway that the VPN Client will switch to when the initial gateway is unavailable or unreachable.
+Validate the subject of the gateway certificate

+If this field is filled in, the VPN Client will check that the subject of the certificate received from the gateway is, indeed, the one specified.

+Redundant Gateway

+Defines the address of a spare VPN gateway that the VPN Client will switch to when the initial gateway is unavailable or unreachable.

 The address of the redundant VPN gateway can be either an IP or a DNS address.
-Refer to chapter 14 Redundant gateway.